sumguytho/SpiralKnightsMods/Readme.md

 Just in case, my eclipse version is `2022-12 R`, JVM i use to test mods is `openjdk-1.8.0.362.b09-2.fc37`.

+Suffix `__Callback` in function name indicates that a function is a hook which is called from some overridden class.
+Main uses for those are:

+ - capturing private class fields
+ - intercepting methods calls
+ - providing an entry point for external code

 ## Possible improvements (TODO?)

 #### use ASM framework to modify classes instead of Krakatau